hackathonsforschools/website/pages/7_team.md

 permalink: /team/
 ---

-Here's the awesome people behind Hackathons for Schools Association!
+Here's the awesome people behind Hackathons for Schools!

 <div class="item-container">
   {% for person in site.data.core_team %}